cyrex562/imgui-rs/README.md

      ImGui::DestroyContext();

- To decide whether to dispatch mouse/keyboard inputs to Dear ImGui to the rest of your application, you should read the 'io.WantCaptureMouse', 'io.WantCaptureKeyboard' and 'io.WantTextInput' flags!
+ To decide whether to dispatch mouse/keyboard inputs to Dear ImGui to the rest of your application, you should read the 'io.want_capture_mouse', 'io.want_capture_keyboard' and 'io.want_text_input' flags!
  Please read the FAQ and example applications for details about this!